jcasey2020/Interactive-Computerized-Garden/README.txt

+This simulation allows users to create and maintain a virtual garden with various types of plants.
+The garden includes pests, insects, sensors and weather patterns that either help or harm the plants' health.
+The user plays the role of the gardener and interacts with the system through a GUI created with JavaFX.

-WELCOME TO NAVIDLAND - YOUR OWN PERSONAL AUTOMATED GARDEN:)
+WELCOME TO NAVIDLAND - YOUR OWN PERSONAL AUTOMATED GARDEN

 **Please read thoroughly before playing